harripd/H2MMpythonlib/docs/source/FOptimizationTutorial.rst

 .. note::

     The number of **states** is arbitrary, as we will show later.
-    You shoudl compare several different numbers of states.
+    You should compare several different numbers of states.
     The number of **detectors**, however is determined by your data.
     For the file `sample_data_2det.txt` there are 2 detectors.